Nupe people: Examples of Nupe art

 Wooden oval stool with incised carving; Los Angeles County Museum of Art.

 Music and entertainment industry

-A Nupe cavalryman wearing lifidi (padded armour).
-Drawn in 1911 by Carl Arriens.

 Nupe traditional music is sung by the Ningba, or musician(s), while the Enyanicizhi beats the drum.
 Legendary Nupe singers of memory include Hajiya Fatima Lolo Alhaji Nda'asabe, Hajiya Nnadzwa, Hauwa Kulu, Baba-Mini, Ahmed Shata and Ndako Kutigi.

 The prime-movers of the Nupe cinema started film-making since the late 1990s into the early 2000s.
 Great Nupe personalities that birthed the idea of producing, acting and directing Nupe dramas/comedies on-screen are late Sadisu Muhammad DGN, Prince Ahmed Chado, late Prince Hussaini Kodo, M.B.
 Yahaya Babs and Jibril Bala Jibril.
 They are the people who made the move for Nupe dramas to be on-screen and are the founders of the modern-day Nupe film industry known as Nupewood.
 Nupewood has since produced more than a thousand entertaining movies in Nupe space to the millions of Nupe audiences.